 (4899.60)

 The WUR data rate represents the data rate used in the WUR-Data field of the WUR PPDU.
 There are two data rates: 62.5 kb/s and 250 kb/s, respectively, which are denoted as WUR LDR and WUR HDR.
 WUR LDR and WUR HDR are distinguished by the predefined sequence in the WUR-Sync field.
 Rate-dependent parameters are shown in Table 30-14 (WUR PPDU data rates(11ba)).WUR encoding is applied to both WUR data rates.
-MC-OOK is used for modulation of both WUR data rates.
+MC-OOK may be used for modulation of both WUR data rates.

 ….